jestjs/jest/docs/JestObjectAPI.md

 ### `jest.useRealTimers()`

-Instructs Jest to restore the original implementations of the global date, performance, time and timers APIs.
+Instructs Jest to restore the original implementations of the global date, performance, time and timer APIs.
 For example, you may call `jest.useRealTimers()` inside `afterEach` hook to restore timers after each test:

 ```js
 afterEach(() => {